Key takeaways

 2. Immune function support

-There isn’t a lot of evidence of sea moss’ immune system support in human studies, but a 2018 study on Atlantic salmon found that dietary seaweed stimulated the immune response and helped them fight infection.
+There isn’t a lot of evidence of sea moss’ immune system support in human studies, but one study on Atlantic salmon found that dietary seaweed stimulated the immune response and helped them fight infection.
 When you look at the nutrient profile of sea moss, this immune support makes sense: sea moss is high in vitamin C, which has been shown to play a role in improving disease prevention.
+Seaweeds have also been shown to have antimicrobial properties that help fight infection.
+The chemicals in seaweed damage and inactivate bacteria, such as E. coli, which commonly causes urinary tract and gastrointestinal infections.

 3. Gut health